CaptainRich/learning_log/README.md

 ## Setup

-*To use this program, activate the 'virtual environment' "ll_Env".
+To use this program, activate the 'virtual environment' "ll_Env".
+Then setup a new Django project using the command: "django-admin start project ll_project .".
+NOTE the trailing '.' is IMPORTANT.
+For additional details on manipulating Django see the separate ".md" file https://github.com/CaptainRich/GitAPI/blob/main/django.md

 ## Environment
 A virtual environment is created so that the installation of matplotlib and plotly